Beit Safafa: Education

 Beit Safafa has three schools: Beit Safafa Elementary School, Beit Safafa High School and al-Salam School, a school for special needs children.
 Beit Safafa schools follow both the Israeli Bagrut curriculum and the Palestinian Tawjihi curriculum.
 In 1997, the Hand in Hand School for Bilingual Education was founded in Beit Safafa.
-The school, supported by the Israeli Ministry of Education and the Jerusalem Municipality, offers a bilingual curriculum in Hebrew and Arabic, with joint classes for Jews and Arabs.
-In 2012, 530 Arab and Jewish children were enrolled in the school.
+The school, supported by the Israeli Ministry of Education and the Jerusalem Municipality, offers a bilingual curriculum in Hebrew and Arabic, with joint classes for Israelis and Palestinians.
+In 2012, 530 Palestinian and Israeli children were enrolled in the school.

 In 2012, Bakehila, an organization founded by Erel Margalit of Jerusalem Venture Partners to aid children from underprivileged neighborhoods, opened an educational enrichment center in Beit Safafa.

 Urban development plans

 In 2012, an urban development plan approved by the Jerusalem Municipality announced a project to build four new roads in Beit Safafa.

 In early 2013, the Jerusalem Municipality began construction of an eight-lane highway that would bisect Beit Safafa.
 Israeli author David Grossman wrote that the plan was adopted without public scrutiny and would harm the character of the neighborhood.
 The residents claimed that the plan was illegal and construction commenced without warning.
 After petitioning the local courts and the Israeli Supreme Court, the residents succeeded in halting the project.

 Naomi Tzur, deputy mayor of Jerusalem and holder of the urban planning portfolio, said that the residents were "taking advantage of the political situation to turn a local concern into an international story.
-When the residents of Beit Hakerem conducted their fight over their part of Begin Highway, the international media wasn’t interested.
-This is simply a residents’ fight against its municipality for better compensations and better infrastructure, and it’s a perfectly justifiable fight and part of democracy."
+When the residents of Beit Hakerem conducted their fight over their part of Begin Highway, the international media wasn't interested.
+This is simply a residents' fight against its municipality for better compensations and better infrastructure, and it's a perfectly justifiable fight and part of democracy."